Idaho RV Camping

 Moose and migratory bird watching are popular at the McArthur Lake WMA.
-The WMA (Wildlife Management Area) has designated an an area just north of the dam for Idaho RV camping with a 10 day limit.
+The WMA (Wildlife Management Area) has designated an area just north of the dam for Idaho RV camping with a 10-day limit.

 Don’t let the ghosts frighten you away from great free Idaho RV camping at the Silver City Campground.
 This partially restored ghost town offers free camping off the beaten path.
 Check road conditions before heading into unfamiliar areas.

 Public Idaho RV Camping